Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 2000 92p

 Tasted twice - last time in October 2010.
 Light yellow.
-Lovely nose of acacia flower and lemon, full-bodied and well proportioned on the palate with fresh fruit acidity.
+A lovely nose of acacia flowers and lemon, full-bodied and well-proportioned on the palate, with fresh fruit acidity.
 It was a beautiful and tasty wine.
-Even if at a different level than 2001 and 2002, this wine will mature quicker and satisfy many wine freaks while waiting for big vintages.
+Even if it's at a different level than 2001 and 2002, this wine will mature more quickly and satisfy many wine enthusiasts while they wait for the big vintages.
 Already very enjoyable (2010).
 12-15 years.

 Domaine de Chevalier 1999 92p

 Tasted twice - last time in April 2005.
 Consistent notes.
 It acted like 1996 but seemed more closed, with pronounced oak flavor in the nose and palate.
-This well-composed wine with a strong backbone should be kept from being touched for ten years.
+This well-composed wine, with a strong backbone, should be kept for at least ten years.

 Domaine de Chevalier 1998 91p

 Tasted in April 2005.
 Light yellow.
-It appeared pretty closed, somewhat tart, and marked by new oak.
+It appeared to be quite closed, somewhat tart, and marked by new oak.
 Nice length and structure.
 Like 1999, this wine should be stored in the cellar's dark corner for several years.
 Fine quality.

 Domaine de Chevalier 1996 93p

 Tasted in April 2005.
 Golden.
 The nose was massive, with an intense aroma of citrus and lemon.
-The palate didn't stand back and offered a big body, strong structure, and long aftertaste.
+The palate didn't stand back, offering a big body, strong structure, and a long aftertaste.
 This wine was sophisticated but more massive than usual and will mature slowly.
 I look forward to seeing you again in 10-15 years.

 Domaine de Chevalier 1995 89p

 Tasted twice - last time in April 2005.
 Not consistent notes.
 Yellow.
 This wine was closed in the nose and palate, and acidity was very well marked.
-Also, you must wait 8-10 years before this wine opens with goodies, and it deserves a higher rating.
+Additionally, you must wait 8-10 years before this wine opens up, and it deserves a higher rating.

 Domaine de Chevalier 1994 92p

 Tasted in April 2005.
 Golden.
 It had a deep nose of acacia, lemon, and citrus peel, strong and with much acidity on the palate.
-Also well-balanced and with a pleasant aftertaste, well-composed and stylish.
-Also, here we can speak about long-lived wine.
+It was also well-balanced, had a pleasant aftertaste, and was well-composed and stylish.
+Also, we can speak about long-lived wine here.

 Domaine de Chevalier 1992 88p